bkerley/bryceblog/_drafts/clam-blitz-ui.md

 sometimes dark/de-emphasized
 and someimes bright and vivid.
-We wanted to figure out what caused the numbers to show up, in which flavor.
+We wanted to figure out what caused the numbers to show up, in which flavor of disc.
 That probably required two people on the same team, and someone on the opponent team.

-experiment design

 So that's what we did!
 Splatoon 3 lets you set up a "private battle"